tillitis/dev-tillitis/hugo/content/intro/_index.md

 The Tillitis TKey is a small computer in a USB stick form factor with a single USB C connector that can run small uploaded programs.
-The purpose of the TKey is to provide a secure environment for programs that provides some security function.
+The purpose of the TKey is to provide a secure environment for programs that provide some security function.
 Some examples of such security functions are:

 - TOTP token generators.
 - Signing oracles.
 - Secure random numbers.
+- Encryption.

 There is no way of storing programs.
 They have to be uploaded every time you insert the TKey.